tiramizoo/oxid-plugin/README.md

 -   **WebHook notifications**

-    plugin is able to receive push notification sent by tiramizoo service each time the order status has changed.
+    The plugin is able to receive push notification sent by tiramizoo each time the order status has changed.
 The order state is then changed on shop level as well.
 Go to Order tab to check the current order status.
 Webhook url needs to be accessible for POST request.

 -   **Disable tiramizoo service for individual product**